ansible-collections/overview/collection_requirements.rst

 Repository management
 =====================

-Every collection MUST have a public git repository and releases of the collection MUST be tagged in this repository.
+Every collection MUST have a public git repository.
+Releases of the collection MUST be tagged in said repository.
+This means that releases MUST be ``git tag``ed and that the tag name MUST exactly match the Galaxy version number.
+Tag names MAY have a ``v`` prefix, but a collection's tag names MUST have a consistent format from release to release.

+Additionally, collection artifacts released to Galaxy MUST be built from the sources that are tagged in the collection's git repository as that release.
+Any changes made during the build process MUST be clearly documented so the collection artifact can be reproduced.

-We are open to add more SCMs once our tooling supports them.
+We are open to allowing other SCM software once our tooling supports them.

 Branch name and configuration
 -----------------------------